DinisMartinho/Image-Colorizer/README.md

 # Image-Colorizer V0.04

-This neural network requires a huge amount of memory and processing power.
+This neural network requires an huge amount of memory and processing power.
 Currently trying to optimize it.

 **Original Image**         |      **Input Image**  |          **Output Image** |
 :-------------------------:|:-------------------------:|:-------------------------:|